 They might try to undercut the value of your weekly wage payments–or claim that your injury didn’t even happen at work.

-An experienced Boston personal injury lawyer can help.
+An experienced workers’ compensation attorney can help.
 When you hire Sweeney Merrigan Law, LLP to handle your case, you’ll have 100 years of combined experience in your corner.

 Our team will: